 Corrected entry: At their performance 106 miles north of Chicago, the brothers acknowledge the presence of Illinois law enforcement officers.
 At 106 miles north of Chicago, the place would be well into Wisconsin.

-Correction: Yes, but seeing how eager the police authorities are in capturing the Blues Brothers (approving the use of unneccessary violence, for instance), they would not be likely to be very bothered about jurisdiction issues either.
+Correction: Yes, but seeing how eager the police authorities are in capturing the Blues Brothers (approving the use of unnecessary violence, for instance), they would not likely be very bothered about jurisdiction issues either.